sonatype-nexus-community/DevAudit/README.md

 - `--list-artifacts` Only list the artifacts found on OSS Index for packages scanned by DevAudit.

+Package sources tagged [Experimental] are only available in the master branch of the source code and may have limited back-end OSS Index support.
+However you can always list the packages scanned and artifacts available on OSS Index using the `list-packages` and `list-artifacts` options.

 ####Applications
 - `aspnet` Do an application audit on a ASP.NET application.
 The relevant options are:
 	- `-r --root-directory` Specify the root directory of the application.
 This is just the top-level application directory that contains files like Global.asax and Web.config.
 	- `-b --application-binary` Specify the application binary.
 The is the .NET assembly that contains the application's .NET bytecode.
 This file is usually a .DLL and located in the bin sub-folder of the ASP.NET application root directory.
 	- `-c --configuration-file` or `-o AppConfig=configuration-file` Specifies the ASP.NET application configuration file.
 This file is usually named Web.config and located in the application root directory.
 You can override the default @Web.config value with this option.
+	- `-o AppDevMode=enabled` Specifies that application development mode should be enabled for the audit.
+This mode can be used when auditing an application that is under development.
+Certain configuration rules that are tagged as disabled for AppDevMode (e.g running the application in ASP.NET debug mode) will not be enabled during the audit.

 - `drupal7` Do an application audit on a Drupal 7 application.
 	- `-r --root-directory` Specify the root directory of the application.
 This is just the top-level directory of your Drupal 7 install.